rishijatania/Twitter-App/README.md

 ```sh
 kubectl get svc -n monitoring
 ```
+## PWA Installation steps:
+You will find a '+' symbol to right of the URL on Chrome Browser.
+Cick on it and install the app on to your device.
+If you don’t find a '+' to the right of the URL bar after going in to the deployed website then follow these steps.

+1. Open Chrome browser and type the following in the url (chrome://flags/#unsafely-treat-insecure-origin-as-secure)
+2. Enable the "Insecure origins treated as secure" by adding the deployed application's URL in the input field.
+3. Now reload browser and you will see '+' symbol to right of the URL.
+Cick on it and install the app on to your device.

 ## Delete Cluster:

 To delete the cluster run the destroy.sh script found in the infrastructure directory.